Ritika-Bhati-2266/AI_Powered_Interview_Intelligence_System/README.md

-# AI Interview Intelligence System (Local Multimodal DS Pro)
+# AI Interview Intelligence System

 Aegis AI is an advanced, multimodal, and locally run AI Mock Interview Platform built on standard consumer hardware.
 It evaluates user speech and articulation using open-source, offline AI engines without any paid API dependencies.